 As we made our way onto King Solomon cave complex, the surrounding rainforest didn’t reveal any clues as to what lay beneath our feet.

-Off to the right of the path, near what may have been a large ash, was a wall of boulders with a hole in the ground gated off to the public.
+Off to the right of the path was a wall of boulders with a hole in the ground gated off to the public.
 It had been camouflaged by branches and bark, and as this was removed we slowly saw where we were heading - down into Haile Selassie cave.

 After our first ever wild cave tour with Deb Hunter, both Hildegunn and I immediately joined the Mole Creek Caving Club.
-Our first exercise was a general introduction to caving and abseiling session with cave leader Cath.
+Our first exercise had been a general introduction to caving and abseiling session with cave leader Cath.

 After unlocking the gate, Deb explained to us the descent into the cave, which would entail walking backwards over two gentle rocky slopes and then abseiling down into a chute with only the vertical rock walls as support.
 The single pitch was a total of about nine metres.